19hours/sg-statutes/Acts/Income Tax Act.md

 (a) if the hire-purchase agreement or IPR instalment agreement is signed in the basis period for the year of assessment 2012, be made to the Comptroller by the qualifying person at any time after the end of the basis period but before the expiration of the time the qualifying person must deliver a return of his income for that year of assessment or within such extended time as the Comptroller may allow;

-(b) if the hire-purchase agreement or IPR instalment agreement is signed in any quarter of the basis period for the year of assessment 2013, the year of assessment 2014 or the year of assessment 2015, be made to the Comptroller by the qualifying person at any time after the end of that quarter but before the expiration of the time the qualifying person must deliver a return of his income for that year of assessment or within such extended time as the Comptroller may allow; and
+(b) if the hire-purchase agreement or IPR instalment agreement is signed in any quarter of the basis period for the year of assessment 2013, the year of assessment 2014, the year of assessment 2015, the year of assessment 2016, the year of assessment 2017 or the year of assessment 2018, be made to the Comptroller by the qualifying person at any time after the end of that quarter but before the expiration of the time the qualifying person must deliver a return of his income for that year of assessment or within such extended time as the Comptroller may allow; and

+[Act 37 of 2014 wef 27/11/2014]

 (c) be accompanied by such information and supporting documents to be given in such form and manner as the Comptroller may specify.